 We love browsing around this eclectic gift shop whenever we are on 9th.
 It is clear that Urte Tylaite, the very sweet owner has a keen eye for a clean, minimalist aesthetic and a slant toward natural and organic shapes.
 Here one can find unique home goods, such as delicate glass-blown vases and ceramics crafted by local and international artists.
 We are particularly fond, however, of Urte's tasteful selection of jewelry.
 There is also a small collection of paper goods that includes books, notebooks, prints, and postcards.
 On one visit to Still House, we were delighted to meet Urte's mom who confirmed for us the careful consideration that her daughter puts into choosing the artists and craftspeople whose work is on display.
 It is apparent to us that it is "passion, not investment" that makes this store as special as it is.

 “I make dresses for people who don’t like to buy dresses, and it’s a shop for people who don’t like to shop, ” Kathy Kemp said.
-Though she insisted she was never a terrific seamstress, Kathy has enjoyed design since her childhood days crafting outfits for herself.
+Though she insists she was never a terrific seamstress, Kathy has enjoyed design since her childhood days crafting outfits for herself.
 As an adult, she turned her keen eye to refashioning vintage clothes.
 Kathy opened ANNA — named for the grandmother who taught her to sew — shortly after moving to New York, where she laid roots in the East Village.
 Being in the neighborhood in the 1990s was a particularly special time, and she believes the area’s unique spirit remains today.
-Kathy sources her fabrics from New York’s Garment Center, translates them into her own style, and has the final products refined by local seamstresses.
-“I like comfortable clothing that’s a little bit different but not crazy. ” After stitching up a sample, she will wear it for a few days, judging how the piece feels, how it looks in different lights, how it moves, and how people react to it.
+Kathy sources her fabrics from New York’s Garment District, translates them into her own style, and has the final products refined by local seamstresses.
+“I like comfortable clothing that’s a little bit different but not crazy. ” After stitching up a sample, she will wear it for a few days, judging how the piece feels, how it looks in different lights, how it moves and how people react to it.
 It is a deeply personal and empathetic creative process.
-Her intimate connection to her work and her customers forms the business’ strong community.
+Her intimate connection to her work and her customers forms the business’s strong community.
 “ANNA is the kind of store you only tell your best friend about.
 We have a very well-edited group of people who shop here: it’s special people and their special people. ” Just stepping into her cozy, old-fashioned boutique will let visitors experience what Kathy calls “ANNA magic. ”